run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/portfolio-and-catalog/configuration/register-service-template.md

 title: Register service template
-Description:
+Description: It provides several actions, for example, including, changing and deleting a service template, which will be used to customize the service screen.
-#Register service template
+# Register service template

 This feature provides a variety of actions, such as including, changing, and deleting a service template, which will be used to customize the service screen.

 Before getting started